xiaolei-lab/hiblup/README.md

 $ chmod 755 ./hiblupInstaller.sh
 $ ./hiblupInstaller.sh
 ```
-After installed successfully, restart the terminal or source the system path file, then type `hiblup` to start (needn't to `library(hiblup)`).
+After installed successfully, restart the terminal or source the system path file, then type `hiblup` to start (the hiblup library will be automatically imported).
 For R script file (yourscript.r), it can be run directly by `hiblup yourscript.r` instead of `Rscript yourscript.r`
 ### Install on Windows
 ```R
 > install.packages(c("RcppArmadillo", "bigmemory"))